Imagen única de: Espada Sutton Hoo, Siglo Vii Categoría-B

 Details:

-- Material: EN45 spring steel blade (carbon steel, not stainless), wooden handle with leather covering and brass fittings, guard and base of the knob made of wood and brass, knob cap made of brass and enamel
+- Material: EN45 spring steel blade (carbon steel, not stainless), wooden handle with leather covering and brass fittings, wooden and brass guard and pommel base, brass and enamel pommel cap

 - Total length: approx. 89cm